-The 3ESP Compact can be connected directly to any Güralp Systems digitiser using the signal cable provided.
-This is the simplest way to use a 3ESP Compact instrument.
-All the instrument's functions are available through the digitiser, including centring, locking and unlocking.
+The 3T can be connected directly to any Güralp Systems digitiser using the signal cable provided.
+This is the simplest way to use a 3T instrument.
+All the instrument's functions are available through the digitiser - including centring, locking and unlocking - and the instrument takes its power from the digitiser, along the single connection cable.